suikan4github/Akashi-02/README.md

 "Both" is not recommended.

 ## Usage
-The test program works with this board is published as [murasaki_test_audio](https://github.com/suikan4github/murasaki_test_audio) project.
+The sample programs are published as [murasaki_samples_audio](https://github.com/suikan4github/murasaki_samples_audio) repositories.

-If you develop a software working with this board, that software has to follow the pin configuration below.
-Note that pin marked as "-" have to be left input state.
-Otherwise, the board might be broken.
+ To use these repository, follow the sequence :
+ 1. Clone the murasaki_samples_audio repository
+ 1. Import to CubeIDE

 ## License